March 14, 2026 * 25/ 45 MILES

 Please bring extra food, water and layers for the skijorer and adequate snacks for the dogs.

-Bike: Bikers can utilize whatever type of bike they chose.
+Bikers can utilize whatever type of bike they chose.
 We strongly recommend fat tires due to the potential for long stretches of soft and sugary snow.
 Clothing must provide adequate protection from wind and cold.
 A small pack with extra food, water, and layers is suggested.

 -